Cantabrian albarcas: History

 The beginning of the use of this footwear in the northern regions of Spain (especially in Cantabria) is unknown, but it is already mentioned in a document from 1657, in which King Philip IV requested the Pope to create the Diocese of Santander.
 In the Cadastre of the Marquis of La Ensenada, in 1752, the profession of albarquero is recorded in several villages in the western part of Cantabria.

 Given the humid climate of the area, it is a very appropriate footwear to protect the feet from water and dirt on the ground from certain tasks carried out in the stable, in the meadows and on the farmland.
-It is practical for walking on rough terrain, muddy ground, and also in the snow, because the ‘tarugos’ or lower heels give elevation to the foot and lend agility to the gait.
-Today, this traditional handicraft has become a traditional craft.
+It is practical for walking on rough terrain, muddy ground, and snow, because the ‘tarugos’ or lower heels give elevation to the foot and lend agility to the gait.

-Today, this traditional craft has been left to a few albarquero craftsmen, who only make albarcas to order, sometimes for use and sometimes as a typical souvenir of the Cantabrian region, both in natural size and in small format.

-The craft of albarca making is tending to disappear with the last remaining craftsmen in very few villages today, being replaced by machines, in which a profile reader runs along the surface of the albarca to be reproduced and transports its reading, by means of a set of bars, to blades that cut the excess wood and achieve a perfect duplicate.
+Today, this traditional craft has been left to a few albarquero craftsmen, who only make albarcas to order, sometimes for use and sometimes as a typical souvenir of the Cantabrian region.
+Making the clogs by hand is being replaced by machines, in which a profile reader runs along the surface of the albarca to be reproduced and transports its reading, by means of a set of bars, to blades that cut the excess wood and achieve a perfect duplicate.
 These machine-made albarcas are the ones that can be bought today in shops, imported to Cantabria from other places.